Frequently Answered Questions (FAQs)

 Please note: You will be responsible for the payment of duties, fees, taxes, tariffs, etc. to the authorities in your country upon receipt of this product.
 These fees are solely your responsibility.

 Yes.
 We believe it’s important – we choose quality over price.

 Our first product, RouteArrows (& RouteLines) are made at a 95+ year old company in Western MA, the first and only RouteArrows manufacturer!

 RouteCans are individually hand-made by me at our world headquarters in Mountain View, CA just down the street from another small local company called…Google.

-BlankSigns are a plastic material called “Coroplast” also USA sourced, from a 36 year old family-owned CA based plastics distributor and fabrication company.
+They are a fluted polypropylene plastic material (aka Coroplast®), from a 38 year old family-owned CA based plastics distributor and fabrication company.

 We greatly appreciate all our USA manufacturers hard work, as well as our sources for their use of recycled materials!